 Chat With a Mormon Online

-I am a young single adult who is attending a university.
-I am studying to become a neurologist at the moment, and am currently working on my bachelor's degree.
-I am on full tuition scholarship due to academic achievement in high school, and hope to be lucky enough to continue recieving such support as I go along.
-As I said, I love theater.
-Acting was one of my big hobbies in middle school, and I have alot of memorable experiences from the many shows I have been in.
+I live in Utah and am studying as a Teaching Social Sciences major at BYU, a church school.
+I have recently been married to Rebecca, my wonderful wife in my profile picture.
+I'm just starting to get used to married life, but I am loving it.
+I highly recommend it!
+One of my big hobbies has been theater.
+I have a lot of memorable experiences from the many shows I have been in.
 Along with acting, I love reading a good book and seeing good movies--I love a good story in general.
-I also recently enjoyed being in a filming project with good friends of mine.
-It was a "no-budget" affair, but it certainly was a lot of fun.
-I also like to spend time with international students at my university in helping them to learn English as part of a service club.
+I also like to spend time with international students at my university in helping them to learn English as part of my job.
 It's a small way that I can feel like I am making a difference for someone.
 I know from firsthand experience how hard it can be to learn a new language without help from a native speaker, and practicing English with people from all around the world has broadened my cultural perspectives.

 If you have lived in Utah Valley for any amount of time, you can understand why I have always known about the Church.
 This area is full of Mormons--many people, like me, are born into a Mormon family, and then are allowed to make the choice to be baptized when we are eight years of age.
 I decided to be baptized into the church because it felt good, and have always loved it.
 I have decided to remain in the church, however, because of more.
 When I was still in middle school, I finally decided to read the Book of Mormon myself.
 As I read, I felt the simple impression that it is true.
 As I continued to nurture that growing testimony by going to church each week and listening to modern-day prophets, I saw that I was leading a happier, less self-centered life.
 Eventually, when I turned 19, I went on a mission for the Church.
 I served for a little over two years in Slovakia.
 There my testimony was challenged and grew stronger as I learned a language I had never heard of before to teach the Slovak people about a message that was very new to them.
 My experiences on my mission, when I left all my personal affairs behind for two years to serve Christ, will forever affect who I am.
 Because I know that Jesus is the Christ, and because I learned that not in a theological seminar or in one of the Church's pamphlets, but because I have learned so from personal experience, I am a Mormon.
 I have seen how this Church affects communities as it teaches families about how they can live together forever.
 I have experienced revelation from God, as can anyone who is willing to learn for themselves and be taught.
 I was willing to go serve a mission because I know for a fact that no message is more important or life-changing.
 I know that Christ is my Savior.
 That is why I am a Mormon.